New Zealand Teacher Registration &

 So, you’re either a school leaver, graduate entrant or career changer looking to become registered as a teacher in New Zealand?
-That country offers you 25 initial teacher education provider and 84 possible qualifications, according to the Education Council’s flowchart in this PDF.
+That country offers you 25 initial teacher education provider and 84 possible qualifications, according to the Education Council’s flowchart.

 Practising Certificate Opens Doors

 So, with a provisional practising certificate in hand, you’ve got two to six years to be inducted and mentored to gain your full practising certificate.
-This page and this video will tell you more about how to meet the induction and mentoring requirements.
 In short, it means gaining teaching experience that meets the Standards for the Teaching Profession.
 This certificate must be renewed through appraisal every three years.

 Don’t Let Your Experience Lapse